Ma Nouvelle-France

-"Ma Nouvelle-France" (meaning "my New France") is a song by Canadian singer Celine Dion for the soundtrack of the 2004 historical drama film, Nouvelle-France.
-It was written by Luc Plamondon and Patrick Doyle, and produced by Christopher Neil.
-The song was released as a promotional single in Quebec in November 2004 and peaked at number seven on the airplay chart.
+"Ma Nouvelle-France" (lit.
+'My New France') is a song by Canadian singer Celine Dion, recorded for the soundtrack of the 2004 historical drama film Nouvelle-France.
+Written by Luc Plamondon and Patrick Doyle and produced by Christopher Neil, it was released as a promotional single in Quebec in November 2004 and reached number seven on the regional radio chart.

 Background and release

-Jean Beaudin directed Nouvelle-France, a historical drama film, which takes place in the middle of the 18th century, as England and France battle over the control of Canada.
-It was released in Canada on 19 November 2004 and in France on 20 July 2005.
-The soundtrack was composed Patrick Doyle.
-Dion agreed to record a theme song for the movie, titled "Ma Nouvelle-France".
-It was written by Luc Plamondon and Doyle, and produced by Christopher Neil.
-Dion recorded her vocals on 3 October 2004 at the Digital Insights Studios in Las Vegas.
-The music was recorded earlier at the Studio Vale House in Bucks, England.
-In 2005, "Ma Nouvelle-France" was included on Dion's greatest hits album, On ne change pas.
+Nouvelle-France, directed by Jean Beaudin, is a historical drama set in the mid‑18th century during the conflict between England and France for control of Canada.
+The film premiered in Canada on 19 November 2004 and in France on 20 July 2005.
+The accompanying soundtrack was composed by Patrick Doyle.

+Dion agreed to record the film's theme song, "Ma Nouvelle-France", written by Plamondon and Doyle and produced by Neil.
+She recorded her vocals on 3 October 2004 at Digital Insight Studios in Las Vegas, while the instrumental tracks were recorded earlier at Vale House Studio in Buckinghamshire, England.
+In 2005, the song was included on Dion's greatest hits album On ne change pas.

 Commercial performance

-"Ma Nouvelle-France" entered the airplay chart in Quebec on 13 November 2004, peaking at number seven.
-It stayed on the chart for 28 weeks.
+"Ma Nouvelle-France" entered the Quebec radio chart on 13 November 2004 and peaked at number seven.
+It remained on the chart for 28 weeks.

 Music video

 The music video was directed by Jean Beaudin.
-It shows Dion singing the song in the rerecording studio while scenes from the film are inter-cut in between.
-In 2005, the video was included as a bonus on Dion's greatest hits DVD collection, On ne change pas.
+It shows Dion performing the song in the recording studio, intercut with scenes from the film.
+In 2005, the video was included as a bonus feature on Dion's greatest hits DVD, On ne change pas.